 - Check if the website is protected by knowing the difference if the URL is in a https connection and next to the URL has a padlock icon.

-- Avoid yourself using public Wi-Fi hotspots, a good firewall [link to “What is a Firewall?”], use a device with an anti-virus software to block dangerous viruses and a VPN to hide your IP address and the location you are sitting (or standing) right now.
+- Avoid yourself using public Wi-Fi hotspots, a good firewall, use a device with an anti-virus software to block dangerous viruses and a VPN to hide your IP address and the location you are sitting (or standing) right now.
 Hackers can access your location without the user knowing and can steal your information.

 If you are having trouble or have found out that you have been scammed, contact us today for anti-virus options.